Thursday-Saturday: 10 am-4 pm

 Jan.
 1 for New Year’s Day

-Due to increased transmission of Covid variants in Coconino County, all visitors are required to wear a mask when in the Museum’s public spaces.
-This requirement includes individuals who have been vaccinated and non-vaccinated.
+Due to the spread of Covid-19, we strongly recommend everyone wear masks in the museum.
+Un-vaccinated visitors must wear a mask.
 We appreciated everyone’s responsible and respectful cooperation with this revised policy.
 We will continue our increased safety and cleaning measures throughout the building.

 Adult admission – $15